 In addition to the rescue and rehabilitation of dogs from the Ft.
 McDowell Indian Reservation, it is our goal to work closely with the tribe to educate people who live on the Reservation about spay/neuter and to facilitate a low cost spay/neuter program.
-So far in 2011, 148 pets have been spayed/neutered on the Reservation!

 Pets are in foster homes, so meetings are set by appointment only.

 All interested parties need to request and fill out an adoption application.
 Application fees vary depending on age, temperament and health of the dog.
-Typically puppies are $200-275 and adults are $100-175.
+Typically puppies are $250-350 and adults are $100-200.